hashicorp/terraform-provider-hcp/docs/resources/hvn.md

 - `cidr_block` (String) The CIDR range of the HVN.
 If this is not provided, the service will provide a default value.
 - `project_id` (String) The ID of the HCP project where the HVN is located.
+					If not specified, the project specified in the HCP Provider config block will be used, if configured.
+					If a project is not configured in the HCP Provider config block, the oldest project in the organization will be used.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only